oslabs-beta/dangoDB/README.md

 /**
 Model.countDocuments()
 * @description Counts number of documents matching filter in a database collection.
-* @param document - query used to find document to update
+* @param document - query used to find document to update.
 * @param options - [optional]
 * @param callback - [optional]
 * @returns a count (number);